radareorg/radare2-book/basic_commands/flags.md

 ## Flags

-Flags are similar to bookmarks.
-They represent a certain offset in a file.
-Flags can be grouped in 'flag spaces'.
-A flag space is something like a namespace for flags.
-They are used to group flags of similar characteristic or type.
+Flags are conceptually similar to bookmarks.
+They associate a name with a given offset in a file.
+Flags can be grouped into 'flag spaces'.
+A flag space is a namespace for flags, grouping together flags of similar characteristics or type.
 Examples for flag spaces: sections, registers, symbols.

 To create a flag type:

      [0x4A13B8C0]> f flag_name @ offset

 You can remove a flag by appending the `-` character to command.
-Most of commands accept `-` as argument-prefix as an indication to delete something.
+Most commands accept `-` as argument-prefix as an indication to delete something.

      [0x4A13B8C0]> f- flag_name